jkroes/urob-zmk-config/memory-bank/projectbrief.md

 ## Core Mission

-This project configures and builds custom ZMK firmware for the Glove80 keyboard.
+This project configures and builds customized ZMK firmware for the Glove80 keyboard.
 It is a fork of `urob/zmk-config`, adapted for personal use by Justin Kroes.

 ## Key Objectives